rajasaran256/revolut-infra/README.md

 ### Create a project and configure billing

 1) Go to the [Manage resources](https://console.cloud.google.com/cloud-resource-manager?) page in the Cloud Console.
-2) Select the organization in which the project should be created from organization drop-down list at the top of the page.
+2) Select the organization, in which the project should be created, from organization drop-down list at the top of the page.
 3) Click Create Project.
 4) [Configure billing](https://cloud.google.com/billing/docs/how-to/manage-billing-account) for the project.

-### Install and configure the Google cloud SDK*
+### Install and configure the Google cloud SDK

 Download the [SDK](https://cloud.google.com/sdk/docs/) and run the installation:
 ```
 ./google-cloud-sdk/install.sh
 ```

-### Create Service account for Terraform and credentials file :
+### Create Service account for Terraform and credentials file

 1) Create a Service account at project level and grant role/owner
 2) Create credentials file for the Service account